 Hi, I’m Miles!
-I’m a freshman from Boston majoring in Urban Studies, and I’m excited to share my first-year experiences with you.
+I’m from Boston majoring in Urban Studies, and I’m excited to share my Penn experiences with you.
 I have a huge passion for public transportation, and one of my goals before I graduate is to ride every mile of SEPTA, documenting it on my blog “Miles in Transit”.
 I also play the tuba in the Penn Band.

 Welcome to my life at Penn!
-My name is Sophie and I am a sophomore at the School of Nursing on tract to receive my Bachelors of Science in Nursing.
+My name is Sophie and I am in the School of Nursing on track to receive my Bachelor of Science in Nursing.
 I truly have a passion for innovation in the healthcare field, particularly improving patient outcomes both from a hands-on perspective as well as through the administrative side.
-On campus, I am involved as a member in our campus’s chapters for Camp Kesem and Best Buddies, a general body member of Student Nurses at Penn, an Innovation and Impact committee member for the Wharton Undergraduate Healthcare Club, as well as an active member for my sorority, Chi Omega.
+On-campus, I am involved as a member in our campus’s chapters for Camp Kesem and Best Buddies, a general body member of Student Nurses at Penn, an Innovation and Impact committee member for the Wharton Undergraduate Healthcare Club, as well as an active member for my sorority, Chi Omega.

-I am a sophomore in the College of Arts and Sciences from Johannesburg, South Africa, majoring in Philosophy, Politics and Economics.
-On campus, I'm part of the Penn Debate Society, in Penn's Benjamin Franklin Scholars program, an undergraduate research fellow for the Andrea Mitchell Center, and a member of Chi Omega Fraternity.
-I'm also a research assistant within Penn Medicine's HIV/AIDS prevention program.
-In my free time, I love to cook, eat, explore Philly and unashamedly run up to any dog I see on Penn's campus for cuddles.
+I am a student in the College of Arts and Sciences from Johannesburg, South Africa, majoring in Philosophy, Politics and Economics.
+On-campus, I'm part of the Penn Debate Society, in Penn's Benjamin Franklin Scholars program, an undergraduate research fellow for the Andrea Mitchell Center, and a member of Chi Omega Fraternity.
+I'm also a research assistant at Penn Medicine's HIV/AIDS prevention program.
+In my free time, I love to cook, eat, explore Philly and unashamedly run-up to any dog I see on Penn's campus for cuddles.
 Join me as I navigate life 8,020 miles away from home, in the wonderful, sometimes overwhelming world that is Penn.

 As an aspiring counselor/therapist, I not only love helping my friends through their own journeys of self-discovery but I’m also a big fan of my own self-reflection through various mediums like blogging, writing, and painting.
 In my blog posts, I aim to be completely candid and true to how my experiences made me who I am today and to help inspire self-reflection in others as well.